-The aftermath of any disaster that has directly affected your house can be a traumatic situation that is filled with stress and uncertainty.
-Paul Davis shares the following information and tips that should help provide a smoother recovery process.
+Having to deal with the aftermath of a disaster that has affected your home can be traumatic and stressful.
+Paul Davis provides the following information and tips that can help provide a smoother recovery process.

 Contact Paul Davis for all your property damage needs.
 (330) 220-2002

-- Obviously, it is always important to be sure you and your family (and don’t forget your pets) are safe and that you contact your friends and relatives to assure them that you are safe.
+- Obviously, it is extremely important to be sure you and your family (and don’t forget your pets) are unharmed and that you contact your friends and relatives to assure them that you are safe.

 Water Damage Tips